Recursion

 return cs == cs[::-1]

-Suppose we want to avoid reversing the list.
+but suppose we want to avoid reverising a list.

 def is_palindrome(cs: str) -> bool: